pyfar/sofar_conventions/README.md

 # sofar conventions

- SOFA conventions of the official Matlab/Octave API (API_MO) as json files.
+ SOFA conventions of the official Matlab/Octave API (SOFAtoolbox) as json files.
 SOFA conventions are the basis of SOFA files, a data format to store spatially distributed acoustic data.

- The function `update_conventions()` reads the official conventions from API_MO available as csv files from https://github.com/sofacoustics/API_MO/tree/master/API_MO/conventions and converts them to json files.
+ The function `update_conventions()` reads the official conventions from SOFAtoolbox available as csv files from https://github.com/sofacoustics/SOFAtoolbox/tree/master/SOFAtoolbox/conventions and converts them to json files.
 During the conversion some Matlab/Octave specific values in the csv files are converted to Python specific values.